NRA leaders defend bankruptcy petition in court hearing, saying the move is necessary to protect the gun lobby’s existence

 “LaPierre’s only goal is to cling to the power,” Connell told the judge Monday.

-She said that LaPierre’s private travel consultant will provide testimony in coming days showing she was instructed to conceal invoices showing LaPierre’s flights to the Bahamas — with stop overs to pick up LaPierre relatives in Nebraska.
+She said that LaPierre’s private travel consultant will provide testimony in coming days showing she was instructed to conceal invoices showing LaPierre’s flights to the Bahamas — with stopovers to pick up LaPierre relatives in Nebraska.
 Prosecutors allege these trips were vacations billed to the NRA.

 Connell also said that the NRA’s former chief financial officer, Craig Spray, was fired by LaPierre for raising questions about IRS 990 disclosures.